Hot To Get Medical Cannabis in Texas: 3 Easy Steps

 Contact a doctor certified to prescribe medical cannabis in Texas from the states list or mind one on the map.
 Online is the easiest way.

-To find a Texas medical marijuana doctor, patients can complete the patient registration form below and press submit.
+To find a Texas medical marijuana doctor, patients can complete the patient registration form below.
 Get started online right away or schedule a consultation to see if you qualify.

 Step 3: Get your medical cannabis certificate from the state.